AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Sending an email with Adobe Campaign Classic
+title: Sending with the Enhanced MTA in Adobe Campaign Classic
-description: Learn about email delivery parameters
+description: Learn about the scope and the specificities of sending emails with the Adobe Campaign Enhanced MTA.
 audience: delivery
 content-type: reference
 topic-tags: sending-emails
 ---

-# Sending with the Enhanced MTA{#sending-with-enhanced-mta}
+# Sending with the Enhanced MTA {#sending-with-enhanced-mta}

 The **Adobe Campaign Enhanced MTA** (Mail Transfer Agent) provides an upgraded sending infrastructure allowing for improved deliverability, reputation, throughput, reporting, bounce handling, IP ramp up and connection setting management.